POLLINATOR HABITAT ENHANCEMENT

 Researchers are only just beginning to examine forests as pollinator habitat, so there are not yet established best management practices (BMPs), or even recommended techniques for enhancing habitat.
 Hampton’s groundbreaking efforts in the area could help scientists identify what practices are most effective for forestland owners who may want to implement their own programs in the future.

 We’re fortunate to be working with experts at the Oregon Department of Forestry (ODF) and Oregon State University’s (OSU) Pollinator Health Program who are at the forefront of this kind of research.
-By autumn 2018 we hope to have gathered valuable data on the effectiveness and costs of different treatments and will work closely with partners at ODF and OSU to identify possible improvements and new techniques to experiment with in the future.

 What’s next?